-This park's peaceful surroundings on a peninsula between the Chesapeake Bay and the Potomac River in St. Mary's County belie its history as the location of a prison camp which imprisoned as many as 52,264 Confederate soldiers during the Civil War.
+This park's peaceful surroundings on a peninsula between the Chesapeake Bay and the Potomac River in St. Mary's County belie its history as the location of a camp which imprisoned as many as 52,264 Confederate soldiers during the Civil War.
 A museum on site recounts this vivid history.
 A park map is available at park headquarters, the camp office, camp store, and the Civil War Museum/Marshland Nature Center.
 The Point Lookout Lighthouse is currently closed for renovations.